 Mayonnaise is French and Spanish in origin and has a multitude of uses.
 The most basic way to use mayo is spread on a sandwich or hamburger.
 Many people also serve it as a dip for French fries.
 Of course, you could also stir it into shredded tuna, salmon, and chicken for a quick salad.
 It is also wonderful mixed with egg yolks for deviled eggs.

 You can also use it as a base for a salad dressing and add other components like fresh herbs or spices to it.
-Moreover, you can turn it into a lemony tasting dip for fried calamari or shrimp with some lemon zest.
+Moreover, you can turn it into a lemony tasting dip for fried calamari or shrimp with some lemon zest, garlic, and freshly cracked pepper.
 It also makes a delicious drizzle for tacos by blending it with some avocado and cilantro.

 Recipes Using Mayonnaise You’ll Love: